 Next to the conference venue (less than 10 minutes walk)

-Brasserie Bourbon, 1 Place du Palais Bourbon.
+SMT Brasserie Bourbon, 1 Place du Palais Bourbon.
 Typical French brasserie.
 Lunch menu 25 €; Main course 16-21 €.
-Open daily.

-Restaurant L’Assemblée, 13 rue de Bourgogne.
+-MT Restaurant L’Assemblée, 13 rue de Bourgogne.
 Typical French brasserie.
 Plat du jour 16 €; Lunch menu 22 €.
-Open Monday-Saturday.
 Large restaurant.

-Le vin de Bellchasse, 20, rue de Bellchasse.
+SMT Le vin de Bellchasse, 20, rue de Bellchasse.
 Typical French small bistrot.
 Main course 15-22 €.
-Open daily.

-Cafe du musée Rodin, 77 rue de Varenne.
+S-T Cafe du musée Rodin, 77 rue de Varenne.
 Light meals in the legendary garden of Musée Rodin.
-12-18 € + 4 € entrance fee to the garden Closed Monday.
+12-18 € + 4 € entrance fee to the garden.

-La laiterie Ste-Clotilde, 64, rue de Bellchasse.
-24 € lunch menu Closed Sunday (Highly recommended, may require a reservation)
+-MT La Laiterie Ste-Clotilde, 64, rue de Bellchasse.
+24 € lunch menu.
+(Highly recommended, may require a reservation)

-(budget option) La Ficelle, 34, rue Saint-Dominique.
+-MT (budget option) La Ficelle, 34, rue Saint-Dominique.
 Self-service sandwiches and salads.
-Open daily.

-(budget option) La Ficelle (bigger one), 6, rue Saint-Dominique.
+SMT (budget option) La Ficelle (bigger one), 6, rue Saint-Dominique.
 Self-service sandwiches and salads; Pizzas; Lights meals.
-Open daily.

-(Budget option) Saveurs & Co., 38 rue de Bellechasse.
+-MT (Budget option) Saveurs & Co., 38 rue de Bellechasse.
 Salads and sanwiches to take away or eat in.
 Sandwiches, salads 6 €; Quiches 9 €; lunch menus 12 €.
-Open Monday-Friday.

-(Budget option) Boulangerie Gosselin, 258, blvd.
+-MT (Budget option) Boulangerie Gosselin, 258, blvd.
 Saint Germain.
 Excellent boulangerie and patisserie.
 Take-away sandwiches and pastries.
-Open Monday-Saturday.

-(Budget option) Compose, 22 Rue de Bellechasse.
+SMT (Budget option) Compose, 22 Rue de Bellechasse.
 Self service sandwiches and salads; Salad Bar; Pizzas.
-Open daily.

 By the river (10 minutes walk)